 The holidays are a time when many people enjoy gifting thoughtful items to their loved ones.
-This gift guide highlights companies owned by people with disabilities and features accessibility- and inclusion-focused products.
+This gift guide highlights several disability-owned business and features accessibility- and inclusion-focused products.

 This holiday (and year-round) gift guide features gifts for everyone in your life, from cookie gift packages to inclusive greeting cards to advocate apparel and accessories.

 Collette Divitto, who has Down syndrome, turned her passion for baking into a business.
 She founded Collettey’s to share her delicious cookie recipes (check out the “Amazing cookie”) and help create jobs for people with disabilities.
 Colette’s cookies are sure to spread some joy this holiday season with a cookie line-up from peanut butter to chocolate chip to oatmeal raisin.
 Collettey’s also sells gift packages with all the goodies.

 Give the gift of yum to the dear foodies in your life.
 Collettey’s Signature Gift package includes a dozen delicious cookies, a mug to dunk the cookies in, and a story card right from the founder, Colette.